The cost of buying life insurance in your 50’s and 60’s is significantly more than buying life insurance in your 20’s and 30’s.

 The upside of course is that you would save a lot of money by backdating.

 Although most companies do go by nearest age, there are some companies that go by actual age.
-This is why we always ask for your actual date of birth, not just your age.
+This is why a good life insurance agent will always ask for your actual date of birth, not just your age.

 Know that just because one company goes by actual age instead of nearest age it doesn’t mean that they will have the better rates.
 Backdating is just one technique that should be considered when purchasing life insurance in your 50’s, 60’s, 70’s.